oracle-livelabs/em-omc/enterprise-manager/emcc/fleet-maintenance-hub/em-fleet-maintenance-hub.md

 ## Task 4: Create Gold Image *[Which has already been implemented]*

-1. Now look over the reference home setup
+1. Imported Gold Image

     Gold Image represents a software end state.
 An Enterprise Manager Software Library Gold Image is a software archive created from a patched oracle home uploaded to EM Software Library.

     To create a Gold Image of the ‘recommended patch configuration’, you manually create an Oracle home as a pre-requisite step.
-The goal is to patch PDB at 19.17 version to 19.18 by unplug and plug method.
-A reference Oracle home fully patched to 19.18 *[/u01/app/oracle/product/19/db\_home\_src]* was created and used to create the initial version of the Gold Image as further described in the next steps.
+The goal is to patch PDB at 19.17 version to 19.18.
+A reference Oracle home was created in a similar setup and fully patched to 19.18.
+This Oracle home was exported and imported in this setup.
+The imported file was used to create the two Oracle Homes we mentioned earlier.
+Once the gold Image was created, we had their respective image ids.
+To import other versions into the same gold image, we used the respective image ids.

-    This patched reference Oracle home is discovered in Enterprise Manager as shown below and will be used for Gold Image Creation.

-2. From the Enterprise Manager menu bar, navigate to the ***Targets*** drop-down menu and then select ***All Targets.***
+2. We also have a 19c patched Oracle home.
+This patched reference Oracle home is discovered in Enterprise Manager.
+From the Enterprise Manager menu bar, navigate to the ***Targets*** drop-down menu and then select ***All Targets.***

     Then on the All Targets page, in the upper left search field, type or copy “*Orasidb19c\_home1\_2020\_05\_13\_04\_24\_10\_emcc.marketplace.com\_2953*” in the “Search Target Name” box.
 Click on Search icon.